Poem for Final Prelimary Round of Slam '05.

 the chicken pox,

 sweeping the country,

 I staged a sleep-over pow-wow

 More than a dozen children with guitars,

 as if it were a ticky-tack souvenir itself.

 be handed over,

 I just get a feel for blindly spilling them.

-There is a son missing now, too,
+There are all three son missing now, too,

-and his death hampers happy days.
+and their deaths hampers happy days.